Tax Department

 Assessment Cards

 The Annual Notice of Assessment postcards have been mailed out.
 They are white this year.
-If you do not receive your card or lose it you can view/download your postcard from the NJ Association of County Tax Boards’ website:
+If you do not receive your card or have lost it, you can view/download your postcard from the NJ Association of County Tax Boards website, here.

-On search page put in your last name and click on the search.
-Click on your name and the postcard information button will be on the top left side of the page.
+Once on the website search page, put in your last name and click “search.”
+Then, click your name and the postcard information will be on the top left side of the page.

 Visit the Office of Emergency Management page for links and the latest information